 (ii) registration is necessary for protection of the public and that registration is in the public's best interest;

-(e) in the case of a delinquent youth who is determined by the court to be a serious juvenile offender, the judge may specify that the youth be placed in a state youth correctional facility, subject to the provisions of subsection (2), if the judge finds that the placement is necessary for the protection of the public.
-The court may order the department to notify the court within 5 working days before the proposed release of a youth from a youth correctional facility.
-Once a youth is committed to the department for placement in a state youth correctional facility, the department is responsible for determining an appropriate date of release or an alternative placement.
+(e) in the case of a delinquent youth who is determined by the court to be a serious juvenile offender, the judge may specify that the youth be placed in a correctional facility, subject to the provisions of subsection (2), if the judge finds that the placement is necessary for the protection of the public.
+The court may order the department to notify the court within 5 working days before the proposed release of a youth from a correctional facility.
+Once a youth is committed to the department for placement in a correctional facility, the department is responsible for determining an appropriate date of release or an alternative placement.

 (f) impose a fine as authorized by law if the violation alleged would constitute a criminal offense if committed by an adult.